Arthur Askey: Early life and education

 Askey was born at 29 Moses Street, Dingle, Liverpool, the eldest child and only son of Betsy (née Bowden), originally from Knutsford, Cheshire, and Samuel Askey, company secretary of Sugar Products of Liverpool.
 Six months after his birth, the family moved to 90 Rosslyn Street, Liverpool.
 It was here that a sister, Irene Dorothy, was born.
 Askey was educated at St. Michael's Council School (1905–11) and the Liverpool Institute for Boys (1911–16).

 Career

 Askey served in the Royal Welch Fusiliers in the First World War and performed in army entertainments.
-This would prove an excellent training ground for his career in show business, his first professional appearance coming on stage at the Headgate Theatre in Colchester on the 31 March 1924.
+This would prove an excellent training ground for his career in show business.
+He performed with the touring pantomime "Little Miss Muffet" in the early 1920s and made his first professional appearance coming on stage at the Headgate Theatre in Colchester on the 31 March 1924.
 After working as a clerk for Liverpool Corporation's Education Department, he was in a touring concert party, the music halls and was in the stage company of Powis Pinder on the Isle of Wight in the early 1930s before he rose to stardom in 1938 through his role in the first regular radio comedy series, Band Waggon on the BBC.
 Band Waggon began as a variety show, but had been unsuccessful until Askey and his partner, Richard Murdoch, took on a larger role in the writing.